tenstorrent/tt-mlir/docs/src/specs/device.md

 - Enable many forms of data parallel execution strategies for single and multi chip systems under a single representation.

+## Scope

+This document will cover how the device attribute is encoded and how it can be lowered to backend dialects.
+The document will not cover the algorithm for choosing the best, or even legal, device configurations for a given physical system.

 ## Examples

 All of the following examples will assume the physical hardware has an 8x8 physical